retaildevcrews/databricks-scim-automation/src/app/README.md

   * If file already exists, logs will be appended to content
   * Status of 'n/a' indicates that the step was not excuted because a previous step in the sync had failed

+## Run GUI

+* Run the GUI: `npm run start:gui`
+* Open browser: localhost:1337
+* Login must be by a user of the application inorder to obtain a token with required delegated application permissions
+* Fill out inputs with `**` beside them
+* Default inputs gets value from .env file

 ## End User Notes

 * There is no restriction on duplicating SCIM connector gallery app name, which may make managing difficult in the future.